top of page

 The Paradox of the Same You

-The thing is when you reclaim self; you become anew.
-Without pressure, without pretending and without performance.
-You reconnect with joy, wisdom and power that was always inside of you.
+When you reclaim your true self, you become anew.
+Without pressure, without pretending, and without performance.
+You reconnect with the joy, wisdom, and power that was always inside of you.
 You remember your rhythm, your laughter, your voice.
-And suddenly, the world does not seem so heavy.
-Suddenly, life feels as though it belongs to you again.
+Suddenly, the world does not seem so heavy.
+Life feels as though it belongs to you again.

 So this year, let us flip the script.
 Let us stop measuring worth by reinvention.
-Stop chasing someone else's version of "better".
+Stop chasing someone else's version of "better."
 Give yourself permission to be the same, fully embodied, unapologetic self.
-Only now, awake to the parts of us that was once lost, forgotten or silenced.
+Only now, awake to the parts of you that were once lost, forgotten, or silenced.

 Same you.
 Reclaimed.
 Remembered.
 Radiant.